-Black folks have been pioneering, innovating, revolutionizing, caring, educating, and leading in the environmental movement since it began.
-This Black History Month, we want to spotlight four inspiring figures who are making history right now for environmental justice, ocean protection, community food sovereignty, clean water advocacy, and much, much more.
+Black folks have been pioneering, innovating, revolutionizing, caring, educating, and leading in the environmental justice movement since it began.
+This Black History Month, we want to spotlight four inspiring figures who are making history right now for ocean protection, community food sovereignty, clean water advocacy, and more.

-Given that Black people are disproportionately affected by environmental pollution and the effects of climate change, it is absolutely necessary for Black voices to be amplified and heard.
-Each of these passionate climate champions are taking the issues they care about into their own hands and are fighting and growing their movements right now.
+Environmental pollution and climate change disproportionally affect Black people.
+So it is absolutely necessary for Black voices to be amplified and heard.
+Each of these passionate climate champions is taking the issues they care about into their own hands.
+As we speak, they are fighting and growing their movements.

 Dr. Beverly Wright

 Environmental Justice Educator